 Balances on credit card debt, mortgages, and auto loans are all below average in this state, and in several other midwestern areas.
 Debt delinquencies are also low, giving many people a credit score boost across the state.

-Georgia, along with several other southern states, ranks lowest in the nation for credit with an average score of just 636.
+Mississippi, along with several other southern states, ranks lowest in the nation for credit with an average score of just 648.
 In fact, based on the ranges above, that is considered poor credit.

 States with lower credit scores also tend to have higher debt balances and delinquency rates.
 That makes sense because both of those factors contribute to lower credit scores.

 Don’t worry if you live in a state with lower credit averages, or if you’re in a high credit state but still have a low score.
 You can boost your own score by taking a number of basic, strategic steps.

 It might take a little time and effort, but if you persevere, you’ll soon start to see a noticeable difference in your credit score.